 Is rubber flooring suitable for underfloor heating?

 Rubber flooring is an obvious option for pairing with underfloor heating because of its soft and warm surface.
-It can hold heat very well and is great choice for bedrooms and bathrooms, where you might be walking barefoot, and the flooring may be cold.
+It can hold heat very well and is great choice for bedrooms and bathrooms, where you might be walking barefoot.

 If you do wish to install underfloor heating beneath your rubber flooring, check with your supplier to see if it has a maximum heat restriction before installation, to make sure the heat won’t damage your chosen flooring.